 This April is the International Testicular Awareness month.
 With the #knowthynuts, the medical world has been trying to create awareness about this type of cancer that commonly affects men between 20 to 35 years or those in the prime of their fertility.
-Surprisingly, it is a very common type of cancer but the good part is it can be cured completely (90% success rate) unless cancer metastasizes, which means it spreads to other parts of your body.
+Surprisingly, it is a prevalent type of cancer, but the good part is it can be cured completely (90% success rate) unless cancer metastasizes, which means it spreads to other parts of your body.

 Risk factors include:

 - Having had abnormal development of the testicles

 - Personal history of testicular cancer

 - Family history of testicular cancer (especially in a father or brother)

 - Belonging to a particular race or ethnicity

 Self-exams are an essential step in catching testicular cancer early.
 The most common symptom of testicular cancer is a painless lump or swelling in the testicle.
 Regular testicular self-examinations can help identify these growths early when the chance for successful treatment is highest.
 Other symptoms can include:

 - A dull ache in the lower abdomen or the groin